what is a hybrid car??

 Released in May 2006, the newest edition of the Mobile Hydraulics Manual has more than 500 pages and 475 illustrations.
 It covers the major aspects of mobile hydraulics and theory, including the basic hydraulic theory, basic electrical theory, hydrostatic transmissions, steering, and fixed and variable displacement pumps….

-Industrial Fluid Power, Vol. 2: Advanced Text on Hydraulics, Air & Vacuum for Industrial and Mobile Applications
+Industrial Fluid Power, Vol. 1: Basic Text on Hydraulics, Air & Vacuum for Industrial and Mobile Applications

 Grizzly H6240 Hydraulic Mobile Table Cart, 600-Pound